Thingybob8055/6502-CPU/README.md

 To install the compiler and make, follow the guide [here](https://code.visualstudio.com/docs/cpp/config-mingw)

-To compile from CMD/Powershell, from the root directory run:
+To compile from CMD/Powershell, from the project folder run:
 ```bash
 make
 ```